2010s

 Boyd Huppert

-KARE-11 TV journalist and UWRF alumnus
+KARE-11 TV journalist and UWRF distinguished alumnus

 Guest Speaker: in the Principles of Journalism class, where Huppert described his storytelling process and gave career advice